iximeow/yaxpeax-x86/README.md

 ### pretty small?
 `yaxpeax_x86::long_mode` is expected to be around 20kb of code and data. currently a stripped static build of `ffi/` takes a bit more space - around 130kb. instruction rendering is currently non-optional, and is a significant amount of `.text` size. data tables are larger than anticipated, and it's currently an open question if they can be reduced down, or the size target of `yaxpeax_x86::long_mode` should be raised.

-this, however, does not by any means make this library the smallest `x86_64` decoder; [`zydis`](https://github.com/zyantific/zydis) handily beats this out taking only 10kb in an -O3 build for benchmarking.
+this, however, does not by any means make this library the smallest `x86_64` decoder; [`zydis`](https://github.com/zyantific/zydis) handily beats `yaxpeax-x86` out, taking only 10kb in an -O3 build for benchmarking.

 ### mirrors